Portland spy ring: Spying activities

 In 1956 Houghton's marriage broke up.
-His lack of access to documents meant he was receiving no bonuses from the Russians, so he was short of cash.
-Gee loaned him £200 to help to move out into a caravan which he purchased—he repaid her at a rate of £10 a month.
+His lack of access to documents meant he was receiving no bonuses from the Russians, and so he was short of cash.
+Gee lent him £200 to help to move out into a caravan which he purchased—he repaid her at a rate of £10 a month.
 Wanting to start earning his bonus payments again, Houghton suggested to Lonsdale that he inform Gee of his activities and use her to obtain the classified documents he no longer had access to.
-Gee had a higher security rating than Houghton, which was attractive to the Russians, and they agreed, although Houghton introduced Lonsdale to her as an American, Commander Alex Johnston.
-"Johnston" explained that he wanted to ensure that the UK were giving the US the information they obliged to under their NATO commitments.
+Gee had a higher security classification than Houghton, which was attractive to the Russians, and they agreed, although Houghton introduced Lonsdale to her as an American, Commander Alex Johnston.
+"Johnston" explained that he wanted to ensure that the UK were giving the US the information they were obliged to under their NATO commitments.
 He gave her details of what he was interested in and advised her on how to avoid internal security measures; among the information requested were details of the type 2001 sonar on HMS Dreadnought, and underwater detection equipment.
 Lonsdale had some regard for Gee and considered she "was certainly a better person than Houghton".
 He considered Houghton "the weakest link in the ring" and "a fool".

 The documents gathered by Houghton and Gee were passed to Lonsdale, who then handed them on to the Krogers.
 They acted as the communications team who passed the information to Moscow.
 Some was via a radio—concealed beneath the kitchen floor and using a 75 ft aerial hidden in the attic.
 Some research was also converted to microdots.
 These were inserted into the spines of books that Peter Kroger sent out from his book business to customers in Europe.
-He would then contact Moscow using a code generated by a one-time pad, and send a fast "burst" transmission—of over 200 words a minute—alerting them of what was being sent.
+He would then contact Moscow using a code generated by a one-time pad, and send a fast "burst" transmission—of over 200 words a minute—alerting the KGB to what was being sent.